 Feedback to your direct reports (or peers, for that matter) should be honest and frequent.
 Don’t delay until the annual review, especially if the feedback is critical.
 In the book “Radical Candor”, author Kim Scott says you should “challenge directly, and care personally.”
 I’ve found that to be very effective.
 My other big takeaway is that feedback should be framed in terms of behaviour – whether good or bad – instead of personal traits.
 And when possible, provide examples of the behaviour so it feels real.

 It runs both ways, too.
 It’s much harder to develop as a leader if you’re not getting feedback from the people you’re leading.
 The ideal scenario is that your team trusts you enough to give honest feedback and challenge your decisions in a constructive way.
 You can set the example (see above!) by giving feedback the way you’d like to receive it.

 The more I learn about leadership, the more I realise it’s less about directing people and more about guiding and developing them.
 By “directing”, I mean giving orders – which has it’s place.
 For example, new starters sometimes need to be told what to do and how to do it in order to understand how the team functions.
 Teams with operational work may have run-books or checklists that just need doing.
 But if a person is only ever told what to do, they may not feel challenged or inspired.
 And they sure as hell won’t feel trusted.

 “Guiding and developing”, on the other hand, means understanding what motivates people.
-What direction do they want to grow their life and career?
+What direction do they want to grow their career?
 How can I help them find opportunities to get there?

 Because we’re increasingly dependent on others – be it service dependencies, infrastructure dependencies, cross-team dependencies, etc. – we don’t have full control over every aspect of our work.
 Therefore, as a leader, it’s important to develop the right behaviours in your team so they remain empowered in an increasingly interdependent company.